French Drug Giant Sanofi Takes Heat After Suggesting U.S. May Get 1st Vaccine Access

 Talk of European solidarity is heartening, says Yannis Natsis, who is on the board of the European Medicines Agency, the equivalent of the U.S. Food and Drug Administration.
 But the reality has been different, he notes, and he expects there will be fierce competition for access to a vaccine.

 "The way there was fierce competition among EU member states when Italy started asking for protective equipment and got nothing," he says.
 "And the same way EU member states closed their borders and didn't exchange medical supplies.
-They practically said 'everyone for himself.'
+They practically said, 'Everyone for himself.'
 That's the sad reality."

 Natsis also says drugs are almost always released first in the U.S.

 "Why?
 Because there, they get the highest price," he says.
-"Because the U.S. doesn't have a healthcare system, it has a market.
+"Because the U.S. doesn't have a health care system, it has a market.
 And the principle is the sky is the limit — as much as the market can bear."

 European nations offer universal coverage to their citizens, so they negotiate with drug companies for lower prices.
 That can translate into much lower prices for drugs in Europe.